HumanSignal/labelImg/README.md

 * Click 'Create RectBox'

-The annotation will be saved to the folder you specifiy
+The annotation will be saved to the folder you specify

+### Create pre-defined classes

+You can edit the [data/predefined_classes.txt](https://github.com/tzutalin/labelImg/blob/master/data/predefined_classes.txt) to load pre-defined classes

 ### Hotkeys